gideontong/programming-resources/README.md

 Like reading?
 Check out some books [here](/books).

-Learn how to set up a Raspbery Pi on UCSD's network [here](pi/ucsd).

 See advice on programming languages [here](/languages).

+Get the downloads fast and easy [here](/downloads).

 ## Help!
 I'm totally new.

+If you're looking for a UCSD Raspberry Pi tutorial, learn how to set up a Raspbery Pi on UCSD's network [here](pi/ucsd).

 If you're totally new to the world of programming, that's okay.
 All you need is smart device, like a computer, tablet, or phone to get started.
 Don't have one?
 Check out your local libraries, as they usually have some internet-connected computers for you to use.